INTRODUCTION

 INCREASED SUSCEPTIBILITY TO INFECTIONS

 Excessive alcohol intake significantly increases the risk of infections, particularly respiratory and gastrointestinal illnesses.
 Alcohol damages the respiratory epithelium, the protective lining of the airways, making it easier for pathogens to invade.
-Chronic heavy drinking also impairs the function of alveolar macrophages—immune cells in the lungs—leading to conditions like pneumonia, bronchitis and even tuberculosis.
+Chronic heavy drinking also impairs the function of alveolar macrophages, immune cells in the lungs, which leads to conditions like pneumonia, bronchitis and even tuberculosis.

 THE GUT-IMMUNE SYSTEM CONNECTION

 The gut is a critical hub for immune activity, housing nearly 70% of the body’s immune cells.
 Excessive alcohol intake disrupts the gut microbiome, killing beneficial bacteria and promoting the growth of harmful microbes.
 This imbalance, known as dysbiosis, compromises the immune system and triggers chronic inflammation.
-A healthy gut microbiome is essential for maintaining strong immunity and overall health.
+A healthy gut microbiome is essential for maintaining strong immunity and overall health and wellbeing.

 THE LONG-TERM EFFECTS OF CHRONIC ALCOHOL USE